 UNetbootin is software which can create bootable disks.UNetbootin features and highlights:

-UNetbootin is licensed as Freeware for Windows (32-bit and 64-bit) operating system / platform from disk management without restrictions.
+UNetbootin is licensed as freeware for the Windows (32-bit and 64-bit) operating system / platform from disk management without restrictions.
 UNetbootin 6.61 is available to all software users as a free download (Freeware).

 Compatibility with this dual installation booter software may vary, but will generally run fine under Microsoft Windows 10, 8, 8.1, 7, Vista and XP on either a 32-bit or 64-bit setup.
 A separate x64 version of UNetbootin may be available from Arpad and Geza Kovacs.